jeph/zsh-config/README.md

 This is my personal zsh config.
 I made this so I don't have to learn how to set up zsh again every time I get a new computer.
-Feel free to use it if you'd like, but keep in mind some aspects of the config, such as the `git` setup are specific to me.
+Feel free to use it if you'd like, but keep in mind some aspects of the config are specific to my preferences or workflows.

 ![Command Line Image Example](cmdline.png)

 ## Setup

-Setup is specific to macOS
+Setup is specific to macOS, but other Unix-like systems should be similar.

 ### Basic zsh and Oh My Zsh installation